eetueklund/fastq_analysis/README.md

 # Allin1
 ## Paired fastq file all-in-one analysis script.
-Quality Control, BWA Alignment, Samtools, Kraken2, ANI, bcftools, multiqc, confindr...
+Quality Control, BWA Alignment, Samtools, sendsketch, bcftools, AMRFinder+, confindr, multiqc...

-How to use: Have all fastq files either in current directory or ./reads directory.
-Have all script files either in current directory or ./scripts directory.
+How to use: All fastq files should be located in current working directory.
+Have all script files either in current working directory or ./scripts directory.

         Command: bash master.sh